elgrove/ons-covidsurvey/README.md

 The headline daily testing numbers rely on self-selection for testing, or mandatory testing programmes in schools and other instituions and can fluctuate with days of the week among other seasonal noise.

+I had been wanting to make this for most of the pandemic but had other projects to focus on, in the end I got a push and made it in about 6 hours, most of which on flights between London and Vienna.

 ## Getting Started

 ### Dependencies